knrt10/kubernetes-basicLearning/readme.md

 You can see why the container had to be restarted by looking at what `kubectl describe` prints out.
 You can see that the container is currently running, but it previously terminated because of an error.
 The `exit code` was **137**, which has a special meaning.
 It denotes that the process was terminated by an external signal.
 The number 137 is a sum of two numbers: `128+x`, where x is the signal number sent to the process that caused it to terminate.

 In the example, `x equals 9`, which is the number of the `SIGKILL` signal, meaning the process was killed forcibly.
-When a container a killed, a completely new container is created it's not the same container being restarted again.
+When a container is killed, a completely new container is created it's not the same container being restarted again.

 #### Configuring additional properties of liveness probe